Does Your Child Have “Anger Overload”? 7 Ways to Communicate with Anger-prone Kids

 7. Be creative.
-I’ve spoken to parents on the 1-on-1 Coaching Service who told me that they found acting out what they wanted to say to their children, as in the game of charades, worked when nothing else did for their kids.
+I’ve spoken to parents on the parent coaching service who told me that they found acting out what they wanted to say to their children, as in the game of charades, worked when nothing else did for their kids.
 Not only were their children invested in figuring out what their parents were trying to say, but it prevented them from storming off.
 One mom said her kids actually ended up enjoying the charades and laughing at her antics!

 Communicating with our children is difficult at many junctures.
 Their ages, moods, hormones, and the amount of sleep they have gotten all affect their ability to “hear” you or be open to you.
 It takes a great deal of energy on our part as parents to keep it open, but remember, you’re in this for the long haul.
 As Debbie Pincus writes in Calm Parenting: How to Get Control When Your Child is Making You Angry, “It’s not just about now, it’s about what you want your relationship to be in five or ten years.”